Evelyn Howren

-Evelyn Greenblatt Howren (July 28, 1917 – February 9, 1998) was an American woman aviator from Atlanta, Georgia.
+Evelyn Greenblatt Howren (July 28, 1917 – February 9, 1998) was an American woman aviator.
 She helped organize the first all-woman squadron of the Civil Air Patrol, was one of the first women air traffic controllers in the U.S., and was in the first class of Women Airforce Service Pilots in World War II.
 After the war she remained active in the aviation business in Georgia for many years.
 She was the third woman inducted into the Georgia Aviation Hall of Fame.
+She was born and died in Atlanta, Georgia.

 Biography

-Evelyn Greenblatt was born in Atlanta in 1917, the daughter of Samuel Robert Greenblatt and Bessie Shear Greenblatt.
+Evelyn Greenblatt was born in Atlanta in 1917, the daughter of Samuel Robert Greenblatt and Bessie (Shear) Greenblatt.
 She graduated from North Avenue Presbyterian School in 1934 and attended Vanderbilt University.

 It was while at Vanderbilt she took her first flying lesson in 1939.
 After graduation she took flight instruction at Atlanta's airport (then called Candler Field) Her parents had refused to pay for pilot classes, so she had to do it in secret, sometimes pawning items to come up with cash.
 (She later recalled once selling the spare tire on her car in order to fund a repair of her Aeronca Chief).
 She had her first solo flight in a Piper J-3 Cub in early 1941.
 It was only after the solo flight that she told her parents what she had done.

 Greenblatt received her private pilot licence on November 3, 1941.
 The next month she joined the then just-formed Civil Air Patrol and helped organize its first all-woman squadron.
 She remained active in the organization for years after.
-In June 1942 she was among three pilots named to a class of eight women air traffic control trainees, becoming one of the first women air traffic controllers in the United States.
+In June 1942, she was among three pilots named to a class of eight women air traffic control trainees, becoming one of the first women air traffic controllers in the United States.